PradyumnaCh/PradyumnaCh/README.md

 Hello!
 I'm Pradyumna Chermala, a Computer Vision and Deep Learning enthusiast.
-I'm currently a Master's student in Computer Science at Georgia Institute of Technolgy.
-Previously, I worked at Samsung Research, Bangalore, India as a Research Engineer where I was responsible for creating efficient computer vision models to enable novel user experiences in the Photo Editor app.
+I'm a Master's student in Computer Science at Georgia Institute of Technolgy.
+Previously, I was a Research Engineer at Samsung Research, Bangalore,  where I was responsible for creating efficient computer vision models and enabling novel user experiences in the Photo Editor app.

 My [LinkedIn](https://www.linkedin.com/in/sai-pradyumna-chermala-235523173/).